Halve the carbon footprint of laser printer cartridges

 Source: "Life Cycle Assessment of Toner Cartridge HP C4127X", Berglind & Eriksson, University of Kalmar, Sweden, 2002

-Half the carbon at a third of the price
+Half the carbon at half the price

 The vast majority of people are probably in favour of massive reductions of CO2 emissions.
 But is everyone prepared to accept restrictions on the life-style they're used to?
 Who will voluntarily do without electricity?
 A private car?
 Imported goods?
 All these things - and a thousand others that all need a power source - are popular and, let's face it, useful.

 But refilling your own toner cartridge doesn't restrict anyone's lifestyle.

 It enhances your life by saving you over two thirds of the price of a manufacturer's original toner cartridge.

 And it enhances your life because you'll know that you did something for the planet and for the future.
 Dr. Gell calculates the CO2 saving to be 52% over three refills.
 Equivalent to 3.5kg of carbon dioxide for the average toner cartridge.
 And we've argued here that the DIY refill approach we've pioneered since 1992 has an even lighter carbon footprint (see above).

 We're asking for your support to create a kind of benign chain-reaction effect.
 Yes, we stand to make money from that, but we believe that the battle to reduce CO2 emissions does have to be commercialised.